-"The following document contains the uncorrected version of a student thesis submitted for the degree of Master of Science in Environmental Engineering.
+"The following document contains the uncorrected version of a student project thesis which forms part of the master studies in environmental engineering.
 The views expressed in this document do not necessarily represent the position or the views of either the academic supervisors or the Swiss Federal Institute of Technology Zurich (ETH Zurich)."